Tutorial | Creating a “Top Blog Posts” Dashboard Page Using the Wix CLI

 4. Delete your app from the site.

-5. Open your app’s dashboard in the Dev Center.
+5. Open your app’s dashboard.

 6. Select Test Your App > Dashboard.
 Select your test site in the Site Selector.
 Follow the prompts to reinstall the app and approve the new permissions.